iszczesniak/cpp/categories/index.md

 ## The value of an expression

-An expression is:
+An expression can be:

 * a literal: `3.14`,
 * a variable: `x`,
 * an operator with operands: `x + y`,
 * a function call: `foo(x)`.

-**The value of an expression** is the result of evaluating an expression.
+*The value of an expression* is the result of evaluating an expression.

 The value of an expression has: